-As the music changed and a dirge began, the lyrics described the plight of a young man who left behind his sweetheart to join the army and how he promised to return a hero.
+The music changed and a dirge began.
+The lyrics described the plight of a young man who left behind his sweetheart to join the army and how he promised to return a hero.
 Due either to the slow burn of vanity or a hegemonic shift he was later found face down in an anti-vehicle ditch clasping a bio-weapon, mutilated beyond recognition.
-An ascending scale pressed its eyelids up against the tragic incongruity of interpersonal desires as the liquidity of the song penetrated the echo chambers which called on the clouds to transform into a tremendous flood.
+An ascending scale pressed its eyelids up against the tragic incongruity of interpersonal desires as the song penetrated the echo chambers which called on the clouds to transform into a tremendous flood.

 The former Chief of Affairs at the antic Institution had made an outward show of rebellion.
 It was a win-win situation and after the conference great savings were made.
 No-one who worked for the Institution was not an innovator of the fine art of selling techniques of selling techniques.

 “Yes, you failed to assert your place in the hierarchy.
 Therefore, you have been promoted.
 The price you have to pay is negligible.
 Consider yourself lucky you don’t have to work for LogicNoTech.”

 N went to the election booth with a plan to exit the spectacle of crises management, as if to protest.